-The TWebConnection component is also available to you.
-This connection component allows traffic to be transported over HTTP or HTTPS.
-When using this connection type, some limitations are as follows:
+New to Delphi 5 is the TWebConnection component.
+This connection component allows MIDAS traffic to be transported over HTTP or HTTPS.
+Some limitations when using this connection type are as follows:

-- Callbacks of any type aren't supported. - The client must have WININET.DLL installed. - The server machine must be running MS Internet Information Server (IIS) 4.0 or Netscape 3.6 or greater.
+- Callbacks of any type are not supported. - The client must have WININET.DLL installed. - The server machine must be running MS Internet Information Server (IIS) 4.0 or Netscape 3.6 or greater.